m5stack/m5-docs/docs/en/module/battery.md

 # Description

-The M5Stack BATTERY Module is module with 850mAh High-Capacity Battery.
+<mark>BATTERY</mark> is a module with 850mAh High-Capacity Battery.
 User can create a portble device with any series of M5Stack Core and M5Stack BATTERY Module easily.